 (f) An Operative leaving the employment of a firm registered under the Board shall carry his grading with him to a new Employer registered under the Board and be paid accordingly.
 This is an important principle of the grading system and enjoys the full support of both sides of the Industry.
-Nevertheless, if, for example, PHMES Operative Technicians have difficulty in finding employment in this grade (which should only occur in exceptional circumstances) they may apply to the Board for a temporary change to their technician grade to enable employment at a lower grade.
-Restoration of their original technician grade will be automatic when work at that level is secured.
+Nevertheless, if, for example, Technical PHMES Operative's have difficulty in finding employment in this grade (which should only occur in exceptional circumstances) they may apply to the Board for a temporary change to their technical grade to enable employment at a lower grade.
+Restoration of their original technical grade will be automatic when work at that level is secured.

-Furthermore, the Grading Panel may place such restrictions on the grading of Advanced or Technician PHMES Craft Operatives as it considers appropriate.
+Furthermore, the Grading Panel may place such restrictions on the grading of Advanced or Technical PHMES Craft Operatives as it considers appropriate.